TheRenegadeCoder/sample-programs/CONTRIBUTING.md

 we've since moved away from that to support open-source editing.
 Now, you can add and update any article you want.

+Currently, there are three types of articles you can write: code, project, and language.
+You can find out more about this type of articles below.

+#### Code

 To get started, you'll want to create a new markdown file (i.e. `python.md`) using the [CODE_ARTICLE_TEMPLATE][40].